The Victoria Mekong

 The cost of meals is included in your group tour cost.
 Breakfast is served in the hotel and includes western dishes.
 As is traditional in China, lunch and dinner consist of small dishes of local cuisine which are placed on a ‘Lazy Susan’ for everyone to share.
 If you would like to drink beer, soft drink or bottled water with your meals, payment is to be made directly to the restaurant staff.
 If you have booked a tour that does not include all meals, your local guides will be able to recommend where to eat.
 Any food/diet requests MUST be specified at the time of booking.

 Wendy Wu Tours inspect all of our hotels to ensure they meet the high levels of service which we require for our guests.
 We pick the right hotel for the specific destination, meaning your accommodation can range from a smart business hotel in one city to a family run guesthouse in a smaller town.
 Hotels in China are bound by Government laws which mean that air conditioning is switched on nationally in May and the central heating in November (this may vary slightly depending on the region).

-At Wendy Wu Tours we are all avid adventurers, constantly seeking out the best ways for you to experience Asia.
-That's why we are Asia experts and the UK's leading Asia tour operator - our customer reviews and numerous awards say it all.
-This website is all about showcasing both Asia's top sights and its magnificent hidden gems; about the plethora of different types of authentic and exciting experiences that we can offer you; and about giving you the very best holiday, whether it's your first visit or your 10th.
-Wendy Wu and the team look forward to welcoming you to Asia soon!
+At Wendy Wu Tours we are all avid adventurers, constantly seeking out the best ways for you to experience the world.
+That's why we are touring experts - our customer reviews and numerous awards say it all.
+This website is all about showcasing top sights magnificent hidden gems; about the plethora of different types of authentic and exciting experiences that we can offer you; and about giving you the very best holiday, whether it's your first visit or your 10th.
+Wendy Wu and the team look forward to welcoming you soon!

-©2017 Wendy Wu Tours, All Rights Reserved.
+©2020 Wendy Wu Tours, All Rights Reserved.
 ABTA: W7994, ATOL: 6639 and IATA.